stevenrskelton/stevenrskelton.github.io/_posts/2014-02-06-polymer-data-binding-filters.md

 #layout: post
 title: "Polymer Data-Binding Filters"
 categories:
-  - Javascript
+  - JavaScript
 tags:
   - WebComponents
 ---

 {% include postlogo.html title="Web Components" src="/assets/images/2014/02/webcomponents.png" %} One useful feature of
-modern Javascript libraries is 2-way data-binding.
-All interactive websites perform this functionality one way or another, but only a few libraries such as [Ember.js](http://emberjs.com/), [AngularJS](http://angularjs.org/) and [Polymer](http://www.polymer-project.org/) don’t require a single line of Javascript.
+modern JavaScript libraries is 2-way data-binding.
+All interactive websites perform this functionality one way or another, but only a few libraries such as [Ember.js](http://emberjs.com/), [AngularJS](http://angularjs.org/) and [Polymer](http://www.polymer-project.org/) don’t require a single line of JavaScript.

 2-way data-binding is the ability to keep two data sources in sync: if either changes the other will be automatically updated with the same value.
 More complicated use cases involve conditional statements or formula to define the